15cm/AMM/README.md

 # Remark
 ## About Values in Preferences
-In current version, all value in "AMM Preferences" will not be validated.(Validation will be added in the future) It's your responsibility to take care of your settings, especially the refresh intervals, values of which are suggested to be no less than 0.5(s).
+In current version, all value in "AMM Preferences" will not be validated.(Validation will be added in the future) It's your responsibility to take care of your settings, especially the refresh intervals, values of which are suggested to be not less than 0.5(s).

 ## About Preferences Changes
 It happens sometimes(especially when refresh intervals being set too short) that every confirm of a preferences change(when you click "OK" or "Cancel") causes memory leak.
 Therefore please restart **AMM** if you make preferences changes several times and find **AMM** take up too much resources.